Typewise: History

 Typewise was founded in May 2019 by David Eberle and Janis Berneker.
-Its head office is in Zurich, Switzerland.
+Its head office is in Zürich, Switzerland.

 In 2015, Eberle and Berneker initiated a Kickstarter Crowdfunding Campaign where they raised approx. USD 17,000.
 With those the founders launched an app prototype in 2016 under the name “WRIO Keyboard” on App Store and Play Store.
 In 2019, Typewise launched the app to the public.
 In July 2020, Typewise sought and received funding from angel investors as well as a Swiss research grant, totaling US$1.04 million, allowing for the continued development of the keyboard's artificial intelligence.

 At that point, the app had amassed roughly 250,000 downloads and had approximately 65,000 active users.
 By November 2020, Typewise expanded its total financing to US$1.52 million, including the research grant.

 In October 2021, Typewise raised another $2m via a crowdfund campaign on the platform Seedrs.

 Products

 Typewise have three products: a smartphone keyboard app, an AI writing assistant, and an API.

 Typewise writing assistant is a browser-based predictive text tool designed to increase the speed and quality of written communication, specifically for customer support and sales teams.
-The company claim it can increase productivity by 2-3 times.
+The company claims it can increase productivity by 2-3 times.

 Typewise keyboard is a mobile application for iOS and Android smartphones that provides features for typing on a smartphone.
 The app offers two keyboard layouts, the traditional QWERTY keyboard and the self-invented hexagonal layout (“honeycomb layout”) which was developed especially for typing with two thumbs.